 In the painting world, there are hardly any other products as similar as mineral spirits and paint thinner.
 Both solvents are used to thin paints, clean stains, and wipe painting equipment.
-But what’s the difference between both products.
+But, what’s the difference between them?

-Mineral spirit is a type of paint thinner gotten from petroleum distillation.
-Unlike paint thinners that contain additives and other solvents, mineral spirits are 100 % petroleum distilled.
-That gives the solvent some features that are different from regular paint thinners.
+Mineral spirit is a type of thinner gotten from 100 % petroleum distillation.
+That gives the solvent some features that are different from regular thinners.

 Mineral spirit is a petroleum-distilled solvent.
 This means the solvent is gotten from a process of distilling crude oil through heat.
-Mineral spirit has no additives or extra solvent in its formula.
+It has no additives or extra solvents in its formula.
 The solvent is 100% gotten from petroleum distillation.

-Mineral spirits is used for thinning oil-based paints and cleaning paint off painting equipment.
-After painting, you can soak the roller, paintbrush, or even spray gun in a bucket of mineral spirits to dissolve and remove paint.
+It is used for thinning oil-based paints and cleaning paint off painting equipment.
+After painting, you can soak the roller, brush, or even spray gun in a bucket of mineral spirits to dissolve and remove paint.

-However, mineral spirits have a flaw.
-The solvent can’t be used to thin water-based paints given the high deposits of oils in it.
+However, you can’t use mineral spirits to thin water-based paint given the high deposits of oils in it.